stjude/seaseq/README.md

 results more accessible than working with spreadsheets or tab-delimited files.
 This is a recommended way to view the provided visualization files.

-Refer to [the general workflow guide](running-sj-workflows.md#custom-visualizations) to learn how to access these visualizations.
+Refer to [the general workflow guide](../../analyzing-data/running-sj-workflows/#custom-visualizations) to learn how to access these visualizations.

 We also include the raw output files for you to dig into if the visualization is not sufficient to answer your research question.

-Refer to [the general workflow guide](running-sj-workflows.md#raw-results-files) to learn how to access raw results files.
+Refer to [the general workflow guide](../../analyzing-data/running-sj-workflows/#raw-results-files) to learn how to access raw results files.

-SEASEQ results will be in the parent `/` folder unless otherwise specified.
+SEAseq results will be in the parent `/` folder unless otherwise specified.

 ##  Interpreting results

-Upon successful run of SEASEQ, all files are saved to the results directory as listed in the [Outputs Section](#outputs).
+Upon successful run of SEAseq, all files are saved to the results directory as listed in the [Outputs Section](#outputs).
 Here, we will discuss some of the different output directories in more detail.